 No matter what industry you are in, your punch list checklist should include each of the following:

-- Punch number: The total number of tasks on the punch list or what number the specific task in questions is on the list.
+- Punch number: The total number of tasks on the punch list or what number the specific task in question is on the list.

 - Location: If there is a construction site involved, this is where the task will need to happen.
 If your work is all digital, you can use this space to designate which software tool this item will live in so that it’s easier to look up later on.